Dance With A Stranger | 1985

 Straightforward but affecting account of the case of Ruth Ellis (Miranda Richardson), who, in 1955, became the last woman to be hanged for murder in Britain, after shooting her wastrel upper class boyfriend David Blakely (Rupert Everett).

 Set in the Fifties, the street exteriors were mostly filmed in tight close-up to avoid the necessity of extensive period dressing.

 The entrance to the nightclub ("These places are glorified brothels...") where the sadly devoted Desmond Cussen (Ian Holm) introduces Blakely to “the glorified brothel keeper” Ellis, is the side entrance to the grand Wellington Court, in the tiny passageway of Park Close, Knightsbridge.

 The country pub to which the snobbish Blakely drives Ellis is at Hambleden, a few miles southwest of High Wycombe in Buckinghamshire.
-The picturesque village was seen in the live-action 1996 film of 101 Dalmatians and in the disastrous 1998 big-screen version of cult TV series The Avengers, with Uma Thurman and Ralph Fiennes and as the fairytale village in Rob Marshall's 2014 film of the Stephen Sondheim musical Into The Woods.
+The picturesque village was seen in the live-action 1996 film of 101 Dalmatians, the disastrous 1998 big-screen version of cult TV series The Avengers, with Uma Thurman and Ralph Fiennes and as the fairytale village in Rob Marshall's 2014 film of the Stephen Sondheim musical Into The Woods.

 With a fascinating history of radicalism, (Lenin edited the Bolshevik newspaper Iskra here), Clerkenwell has been gentrified into one of the city’s artsy enclaves.
 Many of the locations of About A Boy can be found in the area.